Bhadon, Uttar Pradesh: Temples

 Hanuman temple, Ram Janki temple, and Shiv temple are revered.

 Agriculture

 Agriculture is the main profession.
 The main crops are rice, maize, pigeon pea, pearl millet, blackgram wheat, onions, potato and chickpeas.

 Administration and politics

 As per the Constitution of India and Panchyati Raaj Act, Bhadon village is administrated by a Sarpanch (head of the village) who is the elected representative of the village.

 In the 2014 general election, Neelam Sonkar of BJP became the Member of Parliament from the Lalganj constituency.
 In the 2017 Uttar Pradesh Legislative Assembly election, Sukhdev Rajbhar of BSP became the Member of Legislative Assembly from Didarganj (Assembly constituency).
 SP, BSP, and BJP are the major political parties in this area.

 Communication and media

 Local media

 Major English, Hindi and Urdu dailies including The Times of India, Hindustan Times, The Hindu, Dainik Jagran, Amar Ujala, Hindustan and Patrika are available in Azamgarh.
-Almost all big Hindi TV news channels have stringers in the village.
+Almost all big Hindi TV news channels and azamgarh based Azamgarh Express social media channel have stringers in the village.